asifurrahman1/RAIL_MARP_Custom_GPT/README.md

 - Go to the Configure tab.

-- Set
+- Set the Name and Description
-  -- Name: RAIL-MARP-GPT
-  -- Description: Governance-aware MARP assistant that follows the RAIL protocol and can route some reasoning to local LLMs.

 #### 3.2 Paste the Instructions